 Older people often develop macular degeneration because of the effects of aging.
-If you’re seeing darkness or blurring in your central vision, North Shore Glaucoma Center & Eye Physicians can diagnose your condition at their offices in Libertyville and Skokie, Illinois.
+If you’re seeing darkness or blurring in your central vision, North Shore Glaucoma Center & Eye Physicians can diagnose your condition at their offices in Libertyville, Illinois.
 The board-certified eye doctors also offer the most effective treatments for macular degeneration to prevent your sight from getting worse.
 Call North Shore Glaucoma Center & Eye Physicians today or book an appointment online for expert treatment of macular degeneration.

 Macular degeneration involves damage to the macula.
 The macula is at the back of your eye, enabling you to see fine details.
 If your macula isn’t functioning correctly, your central vision will be dark or blurred.